Progressive Vision.

 Iris Halpern testifying in front of the Colorado Senate Judiciary Committee in support of Senate Bill 26-005, which aims to create a private right of action for damages against federal immigration enforcement agents who violate Coloradans' federal constitutional rights.

-“I have spent my career fighting for economic and social justice, advocating for the protection of civil rights and liberties, improved economic conditions for workers, and standing up for communities whose voices are too often ignored.
+“I have spent my career fighting for economic and social justice, advocating for the protection of civil and constitutional rights and liberties, improved economic and employment conditions for workers, and standing up for communities whose voices are too often ignored.
+Now, I want to serve you and bring that fight on your behalf to the Capitol.

 -